By KBB.com Editors

-While the Dodge Caliber's base sticker price of $13,985 is actually $410 less than the outgoing Neon's, it doesn't include air conditioning and power windows and door locks.
-A fully loaded Caliber R/T can top $24,000.
+While the Dodge Caliber's base sticker price is hard to beat, it doesn't include air conditioning and power windows and door locks.
+A fully-loaded Caliber R/T can top $24,000.

 As part of the 458-watt Boston Acoustics premium audio system, the Caliber's rearmost speakers flip down from the open liftgate to project outward for tailgate parties, picnics and other outdoor activities.